Climate protesters dig up Cambridge college's lawn

 Earlier this year, a group of students at the University of Oxford set up a camp in the front quad of St John's college for five days, to protest the college's investment in fossil fuel companies.

-Inspired by this, climate protesters in Cambridge put up tents on the lawn in front of King's College on Saturday.
+Inspired by this, climate protesters in Cambridge put up tents on the lawn in front of King's College.

 (Reporting by Elizabeth Howcroft; editing by Guy Faulconbridge)